ehaugw/Outward-MartialArtist/README.md

 # Features

-"Martial Artist" implements a set of four skills that adds interesting depth to melee combat in Outward.
+"Martial Artist" implements a set of 8 clear and easy to understand passive skills that elevates Outward melee combat to a new level.
 [Bastard](https://outward.thunderstore.io/package/ehaugw/CustomMovesetPack/ "Bastard") and [Finesse](https://outward.thunderstore.io/package/ehaugw/CustomMovesetPack/ "Finesse") only works with weapons tagged with Bastard and Finesse respectingly.
 No such tags are added by this mod.
 To apply these tags to a hand picked selection of weapons, please check out [Custom Moveset Pack](https://outward.thunderstore.io/package/ehaugw/CustomMovesetPack/ "Custom Moveset Pack"), which can be installed without this mod to enable the features without requiring a learnt skills.
+**Throw Salt** (Passive)

+* Required: Salt
+* Causes Rage and Confusion.

+**Precision Strike** (Passive)

+* Weapon attacks ignores half of the targets resistances when the target is prone or hit from behind.

+**Forager** (Passive)

+* Eating fresh fruits and berries restores some burnt stamina and health.

+**Careful Maintenance** (Passive)

+* Applies Honed Edge to sharp weapons when you repair them.

 **Bastard** (Passive)

 * Enables you to swing some one handed weapons in two hands.